Guda Anjaiah

 Guda Anjaiah (1 November 1955 – 21 June 2016) was an Indian poet, singer, lyricist, and writer from the state of Telangana.

 He was awarded with a cash award of ₹1 crore posthumously for his contributions to the Telangana movement.

 Early life

 Guda Anjaiah was born to Lakshmaiah and Laskhmamma in the Lingapuram village of the Dandepalli Mandal, Adilabad district in the year 1955.
-He was fifth one among the six brothers and a sister in the family.
+He was the fifth child amongst his six brothers and a sister in his family.
 He attended his early schooling in the same village.
 Later, he completed intermediate studies in Laksettipeta and B.Pharmacy in Hyderabad.
-His father was educated and both the parents used to sing the tales of Ramayan, Mahabharata and other folk stories.
+His father was educated, and both the parents used to sing the tales of Ramayan, Mahabharata and other folk stories.

 Personal life

 He was a famous singer in Telangana state.
 He was born in Lingapur village in Dandepally mandal of Adilabad district in 1955.
-He is survived by three daughters.
+He survived, unlike three of the daughters.
 He was a supporter of the Telangana movement.
 He used to write songs based on the lives of the poor.